verrynatalia/verrynatalia/blog-projects/_posts/2023-11-28-degree-tracker.md

 imageSIS: assets/images/SIS.png
 ---

-#### **Our Motivation**

-The Degree Tracker for RIT college students was created as a speculative project in the Information and Interaction Design class taught by Prof. Garreth Tigwell in the Master’s in Human-Computer Interaction (HCI) at the Rochester Institute of Technology (RIT) in the Fall of 2022.
+The Degree Tracker was created as a group project for the Information and Interaction Design course in the Master's in Human-Computer Interaction (HCI) program at the Rochester Institute of Technology (RIT) in the fall of 2022.

-Our group of five graduate students worked on a solution to enhance the degree management experience for RIT students.
-Our goal was to design a user-friendly system where students could keep track of their academic progress, academic requirements, enroll in classes, and perform other tasks.
+Our main goal was to design a user-friendly system for degree management for college and graduate students at RIT.
+We initiated the project by conducting unstructured interviews with students and discovered that the majority of them identified areas for improvement.
+Specifically, they expressed a preference for a single system to track their academic progress, manage academic requirements, and enroll in classes, rather than having to use multiple systems.

-The current processes for degree management involve multiple systems that, in some cases, are challenging to access or navigate.
-One of the primary systems students use is the Student Information System (SIS).
-The SIS has a “My Academic Requirements” section where students can view the classes they have already taken and the pending academic requirements.
-The SIS system allows students to generate an academic requirements report in PDF format.
-Academic advisors also assist students with degree management by meeting with them to discuss classes and helping them to plan their courses based on degree requirements.
-After the meetings, academic advisors share a degree planning document in PDF or Excel format with students.
-The document contains a list of classes, terms, and grades.
-While the current processes are functional, some students mentioned during the contextual inquiry and usability testing that they would prefer a more straightforward process.

 <center><img src="{{ page.imageSIS | relative_url }}" alt="" style="width:auto;height:auto;"></center>